Man accused of stabbing Los Angeles sheriff's detective

 SANTA CLARITA, Calif. – A man was arrested Monday after he walked up to a Los Angeles County sheriff's detective outside a fast food restaurant, asked him if he was a law enforcement officer and then stabbed him in the chest, investigators said.

-The detective was walking out of a Jack in the Box restaurant in the Canyon Country neighborhood of Santa Clarita around 10 a.m. when he was approached by a man who asked him if he was a sheriff's deputy, said Capt.
+The detective was walking out of a Jack in the Box restaurant in the city of Santa Clarita north of Los Angeles around 10 a.m. when he was approached by a man who asked him if he was a sheriff's deputy, said Capt.
 Darren Harris, a sheriff's department spokesman.
-When the detective said yes, the man immediately stabbed him in the chest and then ran off, he said.
+When the detective said yes, the man immediately stabbed him in the chest with a large kitchen knife and then ran off, he said.

 The 26-year veteran detective, who investigates sex crimes, was able to make his way back to his car and called for help, Harris said.
+The knife was found near the scene, authorities said.

 After a two-hour manhunt, deputies found Donald Chinchilla, 21, hiding in the backyard of a home a few blocks from the restaurant.